dotfelixb/PrettierConsole/README.md

-PrettierConsole takes a data structure and format it nicely for printing on the console or any output
+PrettierConsole takes a data structure, format it nicely for printing to console or any output

 ```csharp